JMartinHorizons/To-Make-a-Dadaist-Poem-/README.md

-# To Make a Dadaist Poem
+# To Make a Dadaist Poem Remix

 A simple text reassembler based on Tristan Tzara's "To Make a Dadaist Poem"